 The fate of this first international project called to reduce anthropogenic influence on the atmosphere and thus prevent climate change is becoming more and more uncertain.
 Forecasts for 2006 are bleak.
 Many experts express their fears about the future of this unique project.

-The pessimistic forecasts are based, according to Sergey Kurayev, an employee of the Russian Ecological Center, who recently participated in the 11th session of the Conference of the Parties to the United Nations Framework Convention on Climate Change held in Montreal.
-"It is enough to recall the rigid position of the American administration which does not wish to hear the words" Kyoto Protocol ".
-The Americans said even before coming to Montreal that they would only participate in the 11e Conference of the Parties to the Framework Convention on Climate Change and would not discuss the agenda of the first meeting of the Parties to the Kyoto Protocol.
-Russian slowness in developing the institutional basis of the Kyoto Protocol has also played a negative role, "Kurayev said.
+The pessimistic forecasts are correct, according to Sergei Kurayev, an employee of the Russian Ecological Center, who recently attended the 11th session of the Conference of the Parties to the United Nations Framework Convention on Climate Change held in Montreal.
+"It suffices to recall the rigid position of the American administration which does not wish to hear the words 'Kyoto Protocol'.
+The Americans said even before coming to Montreal that they would only participate in the events of the 11th session of the Conference of the Parties to the Framework Convention on Climate Change and that they would not discuss the agenda for the first meeting of the United Nations.
+Parties to the Kyoto Protocol.
+Russia's slowness in developing the institutional basis for the Kyoto Protocol has also played its negative role, ”Kouraïev stressed.

 However, the Montreal Conference made some progress.
 The lively discussions between the 150 signatory states of the Kyoto Protocol who defended their interests, refusing to give up an inch of their rights, finally led to the adoption of the Marrakech agreements.
 The Agreements have legally established the accounting for greenhouse gas emissions, the methods of carrying out joint application projects, the trading of quotas, etc. The agreements also stipulate the granting of additional emission quotas to the forestry powers taking into account their oxygen supply, and this directly concerns Russia.

 The adoption of the Marrakesh Accords paves the way for the realization of the Kyoto Protocol as a United Nations document.
 However, the concrete obligations of each country are still being discussed.